 In addition to the basic principles above, it is recognised that there are statutory periods for consultation where enforced job losses could result.
-In the event of 100 or more potential job losses, there is a 45 day minimum period and where there are 20 to 99 potential job losses, there is a 30 day minimum period.
+In the event of 100 or more potential job losses, there is a 45-day minimum period and where there are 20 to 99 potential job losses, there is a 30-day minimum period.
 These statutory periods will be observed.

-However, the aim of the consultation principles above is to recognise the need to go beyond the statutory minimum.
+The aim of the consultation principles above is to recognise the need to go beyond the statutory minimum.
+Reading Borough Council will usually follow a minimum 30-day period of consultation